MarcinOrlowski/laravel-api-response-builder/README.md

       }
     }

-Since v2.1 you can pass Eloquent model object directly for its data to be returned:
+Since v2.1 you can pass Eloquent `Model` object directly for its data to be returned:

     $flight = App\Flight::where('active', 1)->first();
     return ResponseBuilder::success($flight);